 A folk-fest awaits as Celtic fusion band Shooglenifty set the scene, followed by the mighty Peatbog Faeries.
 Worthy of a main stage appearance, they are shoehorned into the Magical Sounds tent, but no matter.

 It’s a blinder of a set, uplifting and passionate, and everyone is going crazy.
 Later on The Levellers close the main stage with a fittingly rousing set played to a huge and appreciative audience.
-Over at the dance tent it’s time for the closing DJ set, Magiclantern, with Leeds DJ Stephen McKeown.
-The hairy fairy is there, twirling an octopus umbrella, and as the music comes to an end, he thanks us for coming to Bearded Theory and tells us it’s all over for another year.
+Over at the dance tent comes the time for the closing DJ set, Magiclantern, with Leeds DJ Stephen McKeown.
+The hairy fairy is there, twirling an octopus umbrella, and as the music reaches its closing notes, he thanks us for coming to Bearded Theory and tells us it’s all over for another year.

 Bar A great selection of Thornbridge Brewery beers, including a Festival Special Ale which is light, refreshing and similar to a wheat beer.
-Also a Reverend & The Makers special beer.
 Nice selection of ciders, including a guest one each day.
 Prices £3.50 a pint average.
 Knowledgeable and friendly bar staff, very little queueing.

 Loos Portaloos generally very clean, with toilet rolls put out even on the Monday morning.
 Perhaps there could have been a few portaloos down at the far end of the camping field.
 Hardly any queueing.

 Security Very friendly at all times, bearded or otherwise.

 Age range A really great mix, from babies to people in their 60s and perhaps older.
 Some teens but not overwhelmingly so.

 Stages Main Stage, Magical Sounds Dance Tent, Tornado Town and Lock Inn.

 Food A smallish but adequate range of food stalls.
 Ghandi’s flip-flop vegetarian food, their Thali at £7.50 well recommended.